cloudfoundry/docs-deploying-cf/vsphere/deploying_bosh_with_micro_bosh.md

 ## <a id="target"></a>Target Micro BOSH ##

-Once your micro BOSH instance is deployed, you can target its Director:
+Once your Micro BOSH instance is deployed, you can target its Director:

 <pre class="terminal">
 $ bosh micro status